Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 - 32 batch size
 - 5 Epocs

-I've done fine tuning those paramaters every after testing the trained model in simulator.
-I realized that no matter how less training loss was, it doesn't mean that the model learned and worked well in test, simulation environment.
-So I always set training epocs to 1 to make sure that current change is on the right track when I train the model.
+I've done fine tuning those parameters every after testing the trained model in the simulator.
+I realized that no matter how less training loss was, it doesn't mean that the model learned and worked well in the test, simulation environment.
+So I always set training epochs to 1 to make sure that the current change is on the right track when I train the model.

-During the training, I first faced underfitting result because of less trainable parameters in the model.
-So I added additional layers after VGG16 layer, and make last two convolutional layers in VGG16.
+During the training, I first faced underfitting results because of less trainable parameters in the model.
+So I added additional layers after the VGG16 layer, and make the last two convolutional layers in VGG16.
 It eliminated the underfitting, but once I increase the epoch number and datasets, that caused overfitting.
 To deal with that, I put dropout layers and put L2 regularization.

 I also normalized steering(label) value, by `round(float(steering) * 50) / 50` to make all steering in 0.2 increments.